Erce/SANSA-Python-Wrapper/rdf/README.md

 <span id="sansa-stack-rdf-layer"></span><h1>SANSA-Stack RDF Layer<a class="headerlink" href="#module-rdf" title="Permalink to this headline"></a></h1>
 <p>Created on Fri Feb 6 18:12:29 2021</p>
 <p>@author: erce</p>
-<p>This class aims to wrap and use SANSA-Stack RDF layer functionalities
+<p>This class is wrapper to use SANSA-Stack RDF layer functionalities
 through Python.</p>
+<p>It runs on SparkSession by importing SANSA-Stack jar with dependencies to
+SparkContext then build a SparkSession with the SparkContext.</p>
+<p>If Hadoop is installed in the system, it can be used to read and write data
+with Hadoop url.
+From the SANSA-Stack and our documentation, default local Hadoop url is =&gt; hdfs://localhost:54310/user/[username]
+| E.g: hdfs://localhost:54310/user/erce</p>
 <dl class="py class">
 <dt id="rdf.Rdf">
 <em class="property"><span class="pre">class</span> </em><code class="sig-prename descclassname"><span class="pre">rdf.</span></code><code class="sig-name descname"><span class="pre">Rdf</span></code><span class="sig-paren">(</span><em class="sig-param"><span class="n"><span class="pre">sparkContext</span></span></em><span class="sig-paren">)</span><a class="headerlink" href="#rdf.Rdf" title="Permalink to this definition"></a></dt>